def-au1t/fide-rating-list/README.md

 * `/rating-list` - Gets rating data from database in JSON file.

 ## Frontend:
 Very simple frontend, because whole app is just a table.
-Made in ReactJS with react-bootstrap library.
+Made in ReactJS with react Material UI library.

 ## Deploy